-Lon Kilgore earned a Ph.D. from the Department of Anatomy and Physiology from Kansas State University’s College of Veterinary Medicine.
+Lon Kilgore earned a Ph.D. from the Department of Anatomy and Physiology at Kansas State University’s College of Veterinary Medicine.
 He has competed in weightlifting to the national level since 1972 and coached his first athletes from a garage gym to national-championship event medals in 1974.
-He has also competed in powerlifting, the first CrossFit Total event, wrestling, and rowing.
-He has worked in the trenches, as a coach or scientific consultant, with athletes from rank novices to professionals and the Olympic elite, as a collegiate strength coach, and as a consultant to fitness businesses.
-He was co-developer of the Basic Barbell Training and Exercise Science specialty seminars for CrossFit (mid-2000s).
-He is a qualified National Coach and was a certifying instructor for USA Weightlifting for more than a decade and a frequent lecturer at events at the U.S. Olympic Training Center.
+He has also competed in powerlifting, the first CrossFit Total event, wrestling and rowing.
+He has worked in the trenches, as a qualified national level coach working with beginners through the Olympic elite, as an NCAA strength coach, a scientific consultant, and as a consultant to fitness businesses.
+He was co-developer of the Basic Barbell Training and Exercise Science specialty seminars for CrossFit (mid-2000s) and was an all-level certifying instructor for USA Weightlifting for more than a decade.
 He is a decorated military veteran (sergeant, U.S. Army).
-His illustration, authorship and co-authorship efforts include the best-selling books “Starting Strength” (first and second editions) and “Practical Programming for Strength Training” (first and second editions), “Anatomy Without a Scalpel,” “FIT,” “Deconstructing Yoga,” magazine columns, textbook chapters, and numerous research-journal publications.
-His professional goal is to provide the best quality, most practical, most accessible and highly affordable educational experiences to fitness professionals through his writings, his illustrations, his university curriculum development work, and through his provision of continuing education for the fitness industry.
-His students have gone on to become highly notable figures in weightlifting, powerlifting, cycling, sport coaching, fitness, and academia.
+His illustration, authorship and co-authorship efforts include several best-selling books and works in numerous research journals.
+After a 20-year professorial career in higher academia, he currently delivers vocational-education courses through the Kilgore Academy, provides online commentary and analysis of exercise-science papers, and works as a writer and illustrator.

 His work has also been highlighted in several books by other authors: